CharlesPikachu/paperdl/docs/Clients.md

 # Paperdl Clients

-This document summarizes the built-in PaperDL clients, their search/download parameters, and practical examples.
+This document summarizes the built-in Paperdl clients, their search/download arguments, and practical examples.
 For a short usage-oriented introduction, read `QuickStart.md` first.

 ## 1. Common Model